 The Diagnostic and Statistical Manual of Mental Disorders (DSM)

-The fourth edition of the DSM is implemented when conducting health surveys in three of the constituent countries comprising the UK (Wales, England, and Scotland).
-Used to diagnosticate pathological gambling, it comprises a different set of nine questions with four possible answers that range from ‘never’ to ‘very often’.
+The fourth edition of the DSM is implemented when conducting health surveys in three of the constituent countries of the UK (Wales, England, and Scotland).
+Used to diagnose pathological gambling, it comprises a different set of nine questions with four possible answers that range from ‘never’ to ‘very often’.
 Responses are rated with 0 or 1, with the total possible scores ranging from 0 to 10.

 Gambling Participation Rates in the UK

-We decided to first look at the participation rates among the adult population to give you some context about the growing concerns related to problem gambling in the UK.
-Gambling is a popular recreational activity in the country as becomes apparent from the results of the latest quarterly telephone survey carried out by Yonder Consulting on behalf of the UKGC.
-Participation rates have remained statistically stable at around 44% in the twelve months to March 2023 compared to the previous year.
+We decided first to look at the participation rates among the adult population to give you some context about the growing concerns related to problem gambling in the UK.
+Gambling is a popular recreational activity in the country, as is apparent from the results of the latest quarterly telephone survey carried out by Yonder Consulting on behalf of the UKGC.
+Participation rates remained statistically stable at around 44% in the twelve months to March 2023 compared to the previous year.

 How Many Adult Brits Participate in Gambling Activities?

-To arrive at the results below, Yonder Consulting interviewed 4,002 adult Brits who were asked whether they have gambled over the last four weeks.
-Here are the key findings of the survey which took place in March 2023.
+To arrive at the results below, Yonder Consulting interviewed 4,002 adult Brits, who were asked whether they had gambled over the previous four weeks.
+Here are the key findings of the survey, which took place in March 2023.

 Source: Yonder Consulting/UK Gambling Commission